utep-cs-systems-courses/s24-corg-tokenizer-almondragon/src/README.md

 You may use all the following commands:

-   - 'history' will return the history of the program, all strings that have been inputted
+   - 'history' will return the history of the program, all strings that have been inputted.

    - '!d' d represents a number. when calling '!d', the program returns the d input of the program.
 For example, "hello world" was the first input.
-Typing '!1' will return that string
+Typing '!1" will return "hello word".

    - 'e' ends the program.
 "Program ended" will be printed to indicate such.